 This is a global change and will replace the picklist value for all existing records, including records in the recycle bin.
 Also, this will update the Modified By date and time for all records where the value was replaced.

 When you use the “Del” link next to a picklist value, one of two things will happen.
 The value will either be removed from the picklist and is no longer selectable or you will be presented with a new screen to choose a value to replace the deleted value with.

 If you choose to replace the deleted value with “None” (the default), then existing records are not updated and the value is no longer selectable.
 Existing records will keep the deleted value until changed to a new value.
 Replacing the value follows the functionality above.

 Keep in mind that if you decide not to replace the value, it will still show up in reports and list views but you will not be able to use it in filters since it is no longer a valid picklist value.
 You can get around this by using the criteria of “Picklist Field” “not equal to” and then select all available picklist values.
 This will then return all records that do not have a valid (selectable) picklist value.

-Now that you understand the different options and ramifications of deleting or replacing Salesforce picklist values you can make the choice that best meets your needs.
+Now that you understand the different options and ramifications of deleting, replacing, and modifying Salesforce picklist values, you can make the choice that best meets your needs.

 Would you like more best practices like this?